art-institute-of-chicago/aic-mobile-ios/README.md

 ## Analytics

 The app uses Google Analytics, installed using CocoaPods.

-After running `install.sh`, you will need to configure [GoogleService-Info.plist](#googleservice-infoplist) to enable analytics.
+You will need to configure [GoogleService-Info.plist](#googleservice-infoplist) to enable analytics.

 See [AICAnalytics.swift](aic/aic/Analytics/AICAnalytics.swift) for details regarding which events are tracked.